Maximizing Influence with Graph Neural Networks: Introduction

 We address IM using graph neural networks to capitalize on the aforementioned advantages and their ability to easily incorporate contextual information such as user profiles and topics \cite{tian2020deep}, a task that remains unsolvable for non-specialized IM algorithms and heuristics.
 We propose \textsc{Glie}, a GNN that provides efficient IE for a given seed set and a graph with influence probabilities.
 It can be used as a standalone influence predictor with competitive results for graphs up to 10 times larger than the train set.
 Moreover, we leverage \textsc{Glie} for IM, combining it with \textsc{Celf} \cite{leskovec2007cost}, that typically does not scale beyond networks with thousands of edges.
 The proposed method runs in networks with millions of edges in seconds, and exhibits better influence spread than a state-of-the-art algorithm and previous GNN-RL methods for IM.
-In addition, we develop \textsc{Grim}, a Q-learning architecture that utilizes \textsc{Glie}'s representations and predictions to obtain seeds sequentially, while minimizing the number of influence estimations throughout steps.
-Finally, we propose \textsc{Pun}, a method that uses \textsc{Glie}'s representations to compute the number of neighbors predicted to be uninfluenced and uses it as an approximation to the marginal gain.
+In addition, we propose \textsc{Pun}, a method that uses \textsc{Glie}'s representations to compute the number of neighbors predicted to be uninfluenced and uses it as an approximation to the marginal gain.
 We prove \textsc{Pun}'s influence spread is submodular and monotone, and hence can be optimized greedily with a guarantee, in contrast to prior learning-based methods.
 The experiments indicate that \textsc{Pun} provides the best balance between influence quality and efficiency.

 The paper is organized as follows.
 Section~\ref{sec:related_work} presents an overview of relevant approaches and clarifies the proposed models' advantages.
 Section~\ref{sec:methodology} describes the proposed methods, starting with IE and advancing progressively towards faster methods for IM.
 Section~\ref{sec:experiments} presents the experimental results for IE and IM.
 Finally, Section~\ref{sec:conclusion} summarizes the contribution and presents future steps.